Triggering hormone release for testosterone productionto stimulate the production of luteinizing hormone and increase testosterone levels.

 - Triggering human growth hormone (HGH) synthesis in the pituitary gland.

-The amino acid D-aspartic acid (DAA) is a relatively recent nutritional discovery for human health.
+Overview amino acid D-aspartic acid (DAA) is a relatively recent nutritional discovery for human health.
 For decades, scientists thought DAA only existed within the brains of octopus, squid and cuttlefish.
 Its presence in mammals—and humans—was only discovered in 1996.2 This short history means research is still early.
 But so far, evidence suggests DAA might universally support hormonal health.

 DAA is present in endocrine systems of both vertebrates and invertebrates.
 In mammals, DAA exerts a strong influence on sex hormones, especially testosterone, which is what the spotlight is focused on now, as researchers, formulators, and consumers explore DAA’s potential for men’s health.

-How DAA Might Help Testosterone Levels
+How DAA Might Help Testosterone Levels for testosterone production

 DAA has been theorized to trigger the production and release of hormones throughout the endocrine system, culminating in T-synthesis.3 It is a multi-step process involving several glands in the body4: